microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

   ![alt text](images/session-replication-logs.png)

-- Copy the App URL from the output section of the template.
-Open a web browser and paste the link, you will see EAP Session Replication web page.
+- Enter the App URL that you copied from the output page and paste it in a browser, you will see EAP Session Replication web page.

   ![alt text](images/session-application-app.png)

-- The web application displays the Session ID, `Session counter` and `timestamp` (these are variables stored in the session that are replicated) and the container name that the web page and session is being hosted from.
+- The web application displays the *Session ID*, *Session counter* and *Timestamp* (these are variables stored in the session that are replicated) and the container Private IP address that the web page and session is being hosted from.
+Clicking on the Increment Counter updates the session counter and clicking on Refresh will refresh the page.

-- Now, select the **Increment Counter** link.
+- Now, click on the **Increment Counter**.
 The session counter will increase.
 Note that the session counter increases simultaneously on both App UIs.

   ![alt text](images/session-replication-increment.png)